 Important Updates

-Please note that the Library will be closed on Tuesday, 17th June to allow staff to attend a directorate event on the day.
-All returns may be left in the secure returns box at the Library entrance, or at the Newman Siena Centre Reception.
-Thank you
+The Library will close at 3pm on Tuessday, 21 Oct 2025 to allow staff to attend an office event.
+Returns may be left in the secure returns box at the Library entrance, or at the Newman Siena Centre Reception.
+The Library will reopen at 9am on Wednesday, 22 October 2025.
+Thank you.

 Previous months' lists are also available here.